|General Commands Manual

 darkman set [light|dark]

-darkman runs in the background and turns on night mode at sundown, and turns it off again at sunrise. darkman is not designed to be used interactively: it's designed to be set up once, and run in the background.
+darkman runs in the background and turns on dark mode at sundown, and turns it off again at sunrise. darkman is not designed to be used interactively: it's designed to be set up once, and run in the background.

 Darkman seeks to implement the more widely supported standards, while leaving room for users to hook in custom scripts for other applications.